 The 2012 landmark case of a Pennsylvania man who was forced to pay his mother’s $93,000 nursing home bill gave more than a few adult children cause for pause.
 Who can blame them given the rising cost of eldercare?
 1

 The national median amount paid for assisted living residences in 2020 was $4,300 per month, according to the Genworth “Cost of Care” survey.2

 Senior citizens in need of custodial care can burn through their cash reserves quickly.
 And, yes, depending on where their adult children reside and what documents they sign, they could potentially be on the hook for their parents’ unpaid long-term care bills, said Barbara E. Little in an interview, an attorney who specializes in trusts and estates for Obermayer Rebmann Maxwell & Hippel in Cherry Hill, New Jersey.

-Unbeknownst to most Americans, more than half of U.S. states (29 plus Puerto Rico) have “filial responsibility” laws in effect that could potentially obligate adult children to support their impoverished parents.
-That includes paying the tab for basic necessities like food, housing, clothing and medical attention, according to Little.2
+Unbeknownst to most Americans, many states have “filial responsibility” laws in effect that could potentially obligate adult children to support their impoverished parents.
+That includes paying the tab for basic necessities like food, housing, clothing, and medical attention, according to Little.

 Some states allow nursing homes to file a civil court action to obtain financial support or cost recovery, while others can impose criminal penalties on children who do not support their indigent parents.
 The National Consumer Voice for Quality Long-Term Care reports that a few states allow for both criminal and civil action.